La Familia (professional wrestling): Formation

-The group grew at Armageddon during the championship match.
-Toward the final minutes of the contest, Edge appeared to take both a spear from Batista and a chokeslam from The Undertaker, both of whom were led to believe that he was essentially removed from the contest; however, the camera revealed that at ringside three men looking like Edge were there, with the two lookalikes taken out and the real Edge crouching in wait.
-Edge waited by the ring until The Undertaker had taken out Batista, then hit The Undertaker with a steel chair and pinned Batista to win his second World Heavyweight Championship.
 The December 21 episode of SmackDown! opened with Vickie Guerrero, who was now in a wheelchair due to receiving a Tombstone Piledriver from The Undertaker and would remain in a wheelchair for the majority of the following year.
 Vickie, begrudgingly being pushed to the ring by Long, brought with her the World Heavyweight Championship and then introduced Edge to present the title to him.
 The two then revealed Edge's doppelgangers were the Major Brothers, who made a speech retconning their previous gimmick of being brothers and now proclaimed themselves to be Curt Hawkins and Zack Ryder, dubbed as Edgeheads, fans and protégés of Edge.